Knowledge Management

 You’ve created a clear script and recorded a great instructional video.
 Now, let’s see how you can enhance your video to get better engagement.

-You can create a Scribe to supplement your video — at the same time as you record.
+Digital guide makers like Scribe can create guides to supplement your instructional video — at the same time as you record your browser or desktop.
 A Scribe that explains the steps in the video can become a quick reference guide for your customers.

 Use Scribe Pages

-Scribe Pages let you collect and store videos and other assets (like Scribes, infographics and links) to create process documents.
+Scribe's Pages feature lets you collect and store videos and other assets (like Scribes, infographics and links) to create process documents.
 This amplifies the videos and lets you make even more comprehensive educational materials.

 They're also great supplementary materials for putting your videos on YouTube or another marketing channel.
-Here’s an example of a Scribe Page with embedded videos:
+With Pages, you can build documents around your videos using the power of AI!

 Final thoughts: Instructional videos to educate and engage your customers